AnotherPillow/sdvconvertergui3/README.md

 ## Usage

 1. Visit the [page](https://converters.pillow.rocks)
-2. Select thefolder containing the `manifest.json` for the original mod you want to use.
+2. Select the folder containing the `manifest.json` for the original mod you want to use.
 3. Choose the suitable converter for that mod
 4. Press the convert button and wait for it to complete.
 5. Press the export button to download the converted, zipped mod.